kvernNC/cisco_config_parser/README.md

 Requirements
 ------------
-privilege 15 on the device to be able to run showr
+Ssh and privilege 15 on the device to  retrieve the running-config.

 vars retrieved
 --------------